eclipse-pdt/pdt/plugins/org.eclipse.php.help/docs/source/024-tasks/116-using_refactoring/008-renaming_files.md

 To rename a file using the Refactoring feature:

-1. In PHP Explorer view, right-click the file which you would like to rename and select **Refactor | Rename** -or- select it and go to **Refactor | Rename** from the Menu Bar.
+1. In Project Explorer view, right-click the file which you would like to rename and select **Refactor | Rename** -or- select it and go to **Refactor | Rename** from the Menu Bar.
    A Rename File dialog will appear.
    ![refactor_rename_dialog.png](images/refactor_rename_dialog.png "Rename File dialog")
 2. Enter the file's new name.